Wizarysan/warp-woolly-cook/README.md

 ### Top page requirements

-- the page should display the list of todo items from the https://jsonplaceholder.typicode.com/todos API (visit the URL to see the data format)
+- the page should display the list of todo items fetched from the https://jsonplaceholder.typicode.com/todos API (visit the URL to see the data format)
 - items should be displayed in a grid, with each card having 250px width, and 20px between the cards
-- card background should be 'green' for items which are completed, and 'crimson' for items whioch a
+- card background should be 'green' for items which are completed, and 'crimson' for items which are not completed
+- each card should show the todo item number, and the first 20 characters of the item title
+- the top of the page should have an search input field.
+When text in input inside it, only items which have a title contraining the search text should be be displayed.
+When nothing is input in the field the whole list of item

 ![screenshot](https://cdn.glitch.com/69d5f470-9f1e-492f-a706-2218599bf06d%2Fexample-top.png?v=1623632882331)

-## Glitch help!

-[Glitch](https://glitch.com) is a friendly community where millions of people come together to build web apps and websites.

-- Want more details about React on Glitch?
-We've got a [Help Center article](https://help.glitch.com/kb/article/112) for you.
-- Need more help?
-[Check out our Help Center](https://help.glitch.com/) for answers to any common questions.
-- Ready to make it official?
-[Become a paid Glitch member](https://glitch.com/pricing) to boost your app with private sharing, more storage and memory, domains and more.